InfinityAdminOrg/SymfonyAdminBundle/README.md

 # SymfonyAdminBundle
-A modern symfony admin interface
+A modern symfony admin interface based on bootstrap and htmx.

 Installation
 ============